 Follow these links to learn more about the two organizations (and consider a donation):

-Fall 2019 Heart of the Hill Tours
+Spring 2020 Heart of the Hill Tours

 Sign up for any of the following tours.
 When you do that you’ll receive an email with all the details.
 Registration starts February 15th, 2020.

 Over the past 70 years, virtually all of the major discoveries in the understanding of North Carolina’s ancient past can be attributed to the Research Labs of Archeology (RLA) or to researchers trained there.
 Steve Davis, associate director of RLA and professor of archeology, will lead us to several former archaeological sites nearby and share artifacts and found objects of the people here in the early days of Chapel Hill – and before.

-Walk This Way!
+Walk This Way! with Sandra & Stephen Rich

 In ninety minutes you will walk up one side of Franklin Street and down the other in Chapel Hill’s first historic district.
 Learn about the history of the old village and America’s first public university through the stories, impact and influence of the people that lived along the street.
 Stephen and Sandra Rich are seasoned tour guides for Preservation Chapel Hill and active volunteers around town and campus since their return in 2003.

-Guided by JJ Bauer, UNC Professor of Art and Art History.
 Our UNC campus is a virtual, illustrated history book of architecture with its various styles, features and flourishes – all working in concert to bring character, substance and beauty to our built environment.
 In celebration of a revised edition of John Allcott’s “The Campus at Chapel Hill,” published this fall by the Chapel Hill Historical Society.